Douglas Dakin

-Douglas Dakin (1907–1995) was a British historian, academic and professor emeritus of the Birkbeck College of the University of London (1935–1974).
+Douglas Dakin (13 July 1907 – 20 July 1995) was a British historian, academic and professor emeritus of Birkbeck College, University of London (1935–1974).
 He is especially known for his work in the Neohellenic Studies field, in which he devoted the greatest part of his study and research, especially focusing on the Greek Revolution through the mid-20th century period.

 Biography

 Early life and studies

-Dakin was born in Gloucestershire, England.
-His father was headmaster at the school of that town; when, in 1920, the Rendcomb College was founded near Cirencester, his father sent him there to study.
-In 1926 Dakin went up to Peterhouse, Cambridge with a scholarship, where he studied history.
-He then, started teaching for the first time in 1931, at the Haberdashers' Aske's School, London.
-Dakin then began his PhD, on Anne-Robert-Jacques Turgot at the Birkbeck College of the University of London.
+Dakin was born in Gloucestershire, England, the son of a village schoolmaster.
+When, in 1920, Rendcomb College was founded near Cirencester, his father sent him there to study.
+In 1926 Dakin went up to Peterhouse, Cambridge, with an open scholarship, where he studied history and graduated with a first-class degree.
+He started teaching for the first time in 1931, at Haberdashers' Aske's School, London.
+Dakin then began his PhD, on Anne-Robert-Jacques Turgot, at Birkbeck College.

 Academic career and World War II

-In 1935, Dakin was appointed lecturer in the Birkbeck College.
+In 1935, Dakin was appointed lecturer in history at Birkbeck College.
 Though his Turgot and the Ancien Régime work was published in 1939, a distinguished achievement for a scholar of his age, his main academic interests shifted from France to modern Greece; the cause of this was Dakin's military service during World War II in Greece.
 Dakin had joined the Royal Air Force Volunteer Reserve (RAFVR) and served in Egypt and Greece as the liaison officer to the Royal Hellenic Air force and also had been involved with the Greek People's Liberation Army (ELAS).
 In 1945 he returned to the UK from the Middle East and was posted in the Allied/Foreign Liaison Section of the British Air Ministry.

 Neohellenic studies

-After the end of the war, Dakin returned to the Birkbeck College where additional duties as an archivist were assigned to him.
+After the end of the war, Dakin returned to Birkbeck College where additional duties as an archivist were assigned to him.
 He faced bureaucracy with humour and parallel to his popular night classes on the post-Napoleonic Congress system and his supervisory duties of postgraduate students, acquiring for both the fame of an enlightened and respected teacher.
 His main work centered on modern Greek history for which Paul, king of Greece, awarded him the Golden Cross of the Order of the Phoenix; Darkin was also named an honorary doctor of the Aristotle University of Thessaloniki in 1969 and a corresponding member of the Athens Academy from 1971.
 Following the foundation of the University of Cyprus, Darkin donated to it a big part of its book collection, consisting of about 850 titles; he then became and remained involved with the Cypriot Centre for Scientific Studies.